chrisstoy/mockingbird/design/mockingbird-requirements.md

 ### Posts

 - A Post must consist of up to 1024 characters of text and/or a single image.
-- A Post might contain an hyperlink to any website
+- A Post could contain an hyperlink to any website
-- A Post might contain a link to an existing Post
+- A Post could contain a link to an existing Post
-- A Post might contain any number of Comments, where each Comment is itself a Post
+- A Post could contain any number of Comments, where each Comment is itself a Post
 - A Post must display the name of the Poster and the poster's Avatar
 - A User should be able to quickly like or dislike a Post
+- A Post could support Hashtags

+### Hashtags

+- A User should be able to search for Posts that contain a specified Hashtag -

 ### Users